 Factors such as federal and state laws, the reason for incarceration and where the funds come from will determine who gets the money if an incarcerated person is the beneficiary.

 Beneficiaries of Trusts

-If an inmate is the beneficiary of a trust, the trustee must check with the state victim compensation board and government claims office regarding any funds or property interest he receives.
+If an inmate is the beneficiary of a trust, the trustee must check with the state victim compensation board and government claims office regarding any funds or property interest the inmate is due.
 Those agencies deal with restitution.
-If the person in jail is named as a beneficiary in an irrevocable trust, his information should be given to the appropriate government office as soon as possible after the trust creator dies.
+If the jailed individual is a beneficiary in an irrevocable trust, you must give his information to the appropriate government offices as soon as possible after the trust creator dies.

-Life Insurance - Homicide
+Life Insurance Policies and Homicide

-As a general rule, if you are named as the beneficiary of a life insurance policy, don't kill the policy owner.
-While this scheme is a movie plot staple, the reality is crime doesn't pay.
-Virtually all states have laws prohibiting anyone convicted of homicide from receiving the proceeds of a life insurance policy on the victim, and that includes the killer's heirs.
-Don't think you can get away with it -- it rarely happens in the movies, and probably less so in real life.
-Law enforcement always looks to see who benefits from a victim's death, and a big life insurance policy that benefits you will point straight to you.
+As a general rule, if you are the beneficiary of a life insurance policy, it's a bad idea to kill the policy owner.
+While this scheme is a movie plot staple, crime doesn't pay in reality.
+Virtually every state and country has laws prohibiting anyone convicted of homicide from receiving the proceeds of a life insurance policy on the victim, and that includes the killer's heirs.
+Perpetrators of this type of crime rarely get away with it in the movies and are even less likely to do so in the real world.

-What happens to the assets the jailed individual would have received in a will depends on the laws of the state.
-In some cases, the jailed person could be left out entirely, and other beneficiaries will split his share.
-In other cases, the assets could go to the criminal's next of kin.
-If the deceased did not leave a will, some state laws might keep the incarcerated person from inheriting anything at all.
+What happens to the inherited assets a jailed individual would have received in a will depends on the laws of the state.
+In some cases, the jailed person's claim becomes legally void and any other beneficiaries will split his share.
+In other cases, the assets could go to the criminal's next of kin or get held in a trust until the inmate's release.